 Outdoor Outreach: “Pipeline to Nature: Outdoor Educator Workforce Development Project”

 Outdoor Outreach’s mission is to connect youth to the transformative power of the outdoors.
 Since 1999, they have provided opportunities for more than 17,000 young people from low-income and historically underserved communities, with a special focus on serving youth from the Promise Zone.
 Through this partnership, Outdoor Outreach will be awarded $14,000 to provide direct employment opportunities to ten (10) youth and empower them to lead outdoor programs that inspire other youth to consider careers in the outdoor professions and green jobs.
 Those newly hired educators will, in turn, lead 100+ outdoor outings for more than 500 additional San Diego youth.
 Youth from low-income communities and of color are underrepresented in outdoor/environmental careers and our workforce development program aims to level the playing field.

-Kent Tran, Promise Zone Coordinator, City of San Diego Economic Development Department
+Melissa Elder, Promise Zone Coordinator, City of San Diego Economic Development Department